billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 When the await on the last statement above completes, the response has been sent.
 Everything unwinds and the streams (file and response) are disposed.

-So your generic static file serving works fine for HTTP range requests.
-But we weren't serving static files.
+So generic static file serving works fine for HTTP range requests.
+But in my problematic scenario we weren't serving static files.
 Our service fetches a blob from Azure Blob Storage and pipes it back to the client.
 How should this work?

 # Streaming Azure Blob Range-Requests

-First we need to add the Azure Blob Storage NuGet package.
+First you need to add the Azure Blob Storage NuGet package.
 We were using version 12.9.1, so the .csproj file contains:

 ```xml
 <PackageReference Include="Azure.Storage.Blobs" Version="12.9.1" />
 ```

-Now to add the ASP.NET Core controller endpoints to return the blob content.
-The `program.cs` is updated with two additional lines to look like the below:
+To add the ASP.NET Core controller endpoints to return the blob content, the `program.cs` is updated with two additional lines to look like the below:

 ```csharp